 Packing and Storing

-- Before you pack, take the time to clean track and wheels again.
+- Before you pack, take the time to clean the track and wheels again.

 - Pack trains, tracks, power supplies, and all accessories carefully.
 Use the original boxes, if possible.